sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   [Mellow Johnny's](http://www.mellowjohnnys.com/) and is a very bike-friendly place.
 People often bike along the 360 highway, and there are nice trails in the local parks.
-Bear in mind there are some _very_ hilly and slopey areas so figure out if you are capable of biking those paths before getting a bike.
+Bear in mind there are some _very_ hilly and sloped areas so figure out if you are capable of biking those paths before getting a bike.
 * Whether biking or driving, WATCH OUT FOR DEER, especially on a highway.
 They can cause a lot of damage.
 Actually, watch out for them when walking to work too (true story).

 #### Food
-* Tex-mex (Texas-Mexican) is amazing and very common in Austin.
+* Tex-Mex (Texas-Mexican) is amazing and very common in Austin.
 When eating Tex-Mex, remember to get queso, because _melted cheese_!
 Good place are Chuy's, Torchy's, Trudy's.
 * Texas BBQ: try Rudy's, Salt Lick, County Line, Franklin's, Iron Works.
 Texas BBQ